Historical Places

 How to Reach

-The international airport in Chennai is one of the busiest airports in India with more than 300 flights everyday.
-The railway junction of the city is equally busy with trains running in all directions throughout the day, servicing commuters without any barriers of time.
+Chennai’s international airport is one of the busiest in India, with over 300 flights daily.
+The city’s railway station is also busy, with trains running in all directions throughout the day.

-From the airport and railway station, visitors can hire a private taxi or commute through the network of MTS buses and other modes of public transportation, including the suburban railways.
-While the fares of the bus are reasonably priced, the fares charged by non-metered auto-rickshaws are usually high.
+From the airport or railway station, visitors can hire a private taxi or use the network of MTC buses and other public transportation options, including suburban railways.
+Bus fares are reasonably priced, though non-metered auto-rickshaws may charge higher fares.

 You may also like...